Select a question and see the corresponding answer.

 B.C. legislation states schools must offer to consult with parents during the development of IEPs.
 Parents bring unique perspectives that should be considered in order for IEPs to be successful.

+11. Are parents able to bring an advocate to an IEP meeting?
 In some cases it is helpful if parents bring an advocate to an IEP meeting.
 Communication about the inclusion of advocates in such meetings must be made to the principal and the resource team prior to the IEP meeting.

+12. When is it appropriate to include students with special needs in the development of an IEP?
 B.C. legislation states students with special needs should be included in the planning of their Individual Education Plan when appropriate, i.e. when they can communicate their suggestions and observations about programs, services and learning situations that benefit their learning styles.

 The original document should be placed in the student’s confidential file.
 That file must be stored in a private and protected location.